Measurement is an important part of all our lives, both for defining our objectives and evaluating our progress towards them.

 And in Chapter 7 you learn how to manage the emotional engagement of yourself and your key stakeholders as you move through the transitions that will inevitably arise as you implement your goal.
 Now you are ‘Ready’ to begin.

-So if you’d like to become more antifragile, start now.
+If you’d like to become more antifragile, why not start now?

-First, rate your current ability or performance (0-10) at each of the seven competencies of antifragility:
+First, rate your current ability (0-10) at each of the seven competencies of antifragility:

 - Keeping calm in a crisis and maintaining a strong inner connection with who you are and what matters most to you